MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 ### Rotate the environment's encryption key with a new key version
 You can change the environment’s encryption key by creating a new key version.
 When you create a new key version, the new key version is automatically enabled.
 All the storage resources detect the new key version and start applying it to encrypt your data.

 When you modify the key or the key version, the protection of the root encryption key changes, but the data in the storage always remains encrypted with your key.
-There is no additional action required on your part to ensure that your data is protected.
+There's no more action required on your part to ensure that your data is protected.
 Rotating the key version doesn't impact performance.
-There is no downtime associated with rotating the key version.
+There's no downtime associated with rotating the key version.
 It can take 24 hours for all the resource providers to apply the new key version in the background.
 The previous key version **must not be disabled** as it's required for the service to use it for the re-encryption and for the support of database restoration.

 To rotate the encryption key by creating a new key version, use the following steps.